 So, Tony started selling his real estate investment to pour cash into the company.

-He sold everything he had down the last nickel, including the party loft, under the disapproving eye of his parents.
+He sold everything he had down to the last nickel, including the party loft, under the disapproving eye of his parents.

 They had to build everything from scratch.